SweMonkey/smdt/readme.md

 > I (smds) will not take any responsibilities for any failure to read and understand the above warning.<br>
 <br>

-## Thanks to:
+## Thanks to
 b1tsh1ft3r - Testing, improvement ideas and RetroLink/xPico support<br>
 RKT - For creating a 4x8 extended ASCII font tileset<br>
 Stef - For creating [SGDK](https://github.com/Stephane-D/SGDK)<br>
 <br>

 ## Building SMDTC from source
-**This part needs to be expanded, for now it assumes you are familiar with SGDK and how to use it.**<br>
+**This part needs to be expanded, for now it assumes you are familiar with SGDK and how to use it.**<br><br>
- To build SMDTC from source you will need SGDK version 1.80 (newer versions untested but will probably work as SMDTC does not use very much from it)<br>
+ To build SMDTC from source you will need SGDK version 1.80 (newer versions untested but will probably work as SMDTC mostly only uses macros and basic functions from SGDK)<br>
 The SGDK library must be rebuilt with the flags `HALT_Z80_ON_IO` and `HALT_Z80_ON_DMA` set to 0 in config.h to make sure the z80 CPU is never getting its bus back.<br>
 <br>